 NHMRC provides advice about the care of people in post-coma unresponsiveness (vegetative state) or a minimally responsive state.

-These guidelines aim to protect us from threats posed by the recreational use of coastal, estuarine and fresh waters, such as natural and artificial hazards.
+These guidelines aim to protect Australians from threats posed by the recreational use of coastal, estuarine and fresh water environments.
+These guidelines are currently being updated by NHMRC’s Recreational Water Quality Advisory Committee.

 This criteria must be used for determining embryos that are considered unsuitable for implantation and that may be used for research.
 The NHMRC will continue to work with the scientific community to update and refine these Objective Criteria as additional scientifically authenticated information becomes available.